On this page:

 - 9xxxxx indicates funding is coming from Agency Funds (other affiliated non-university funds, like student clubs)

-To request a new Fund, please use the request form at the Controller's Office website.
+To request a new Fund, please use the fund request form in CaTS' ServiceNow system.
 The Foundation & RSP create their own 5xxxxx and 6xxxxx funds, so you would need to reach out to them as needed for any new Fund in those areas.

 The organization is in the operating ledger & indicates who is spending for a particular purchase.
 Organization codes appear as 2xxxxx or 4xxxxx.
 Budget, revenues, expenditures, and encumbrances/commitments occur & are recorded in the organization.
-To request a new Org or change an existing Org, please use the request form at the Budget Planning & Resource Analysis web site.
+To request a new Org or change an existing Org, please use the org request form in CaTS' ServiceNow system.

 ACCOUNT at a glance: The account indicates what type of item is being recorded.
 For example,